 What is your story?
 Everybody has one but who will tell it?
 Carve out some time to reflect on your past and shape the story of who you are, what you love to do, the relationships you enjoy, the accomplishments you achieve and the family you raise.
-Start 2020 by beginning this story.
+Begin this story.
 Tout your own horn, pat yourself on the back, and recognize your strengths.
 There is only one rule for this exercise – no negativity!
 This applies to how you describe yourself as well as how you describe others.

 Have fun creating this story.
 It is not a chore.
 It is a personal reflection and also a legacy.
 It’s a time to reflect on the past, consider your impact on others, possibly define your purpose, and maybe even chart a change of course.